-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-An Adult Foster Care (AFC) home provider must obtain an Assisted Living (AL) license if the AFC home provider wants to serve four or more private pay residents and/or members.
-The AFC home provider may apply for an AL license from the Department of Aging and Disability Services (DADS) Regulatory Services division.
+An adult foster care (AFC) home provider must obtain an assisted living facility (ALF) license if the AFC home provider wants to serve four or more private pay residents and/or members.
+The AFC home provider may apply for an ALF license from the Texas Health and Human Services Commission (HHSC) Regulatory Services division.
 The license must be renewed annually and requires an annual fee.
 Licensing standards for various types of AL facilities are found in 40 Texas Administrative Code (TAC), Chapter 92.

-The AFC home provider must submit a copy of the AL license to the managed care organization (MCO) or MCO-contracted AFC provider agency before being credentialed and upon renewal.
-The AFC home provider must report to the MCO or MCO-contracted AFC provider agency any problem(s) identified by DADS Regulatory Services.
+The AFC home provider must submit a copy of the ALF license to the managed care organization (MCO) or MCO-contracted AFC provider agency before being credentialed and upon renewal.
+The AFC home provider must report to the MCO or MCO-contracted AFC provider agency any problem(s) identified by HHSC Regulatory Services.
 AFC home providers must meet all applicable requirements in the minimum standards for AFC.
 AFC home providers with an AL license must serve no more than a total of eight adult residents in a small group home.

-AFC homes of four or more residents, without a DADS contract, are also subject to the following two sets of regulations:
+AFC homes of four or more residents, without an HHSC contract, are also subject to the following two sets of regulations:

 Appendix XXIV, Minimum Standards for STAR+PLUS AFC Homes and Home Providers; and